 Mike McCarthy is senior vice president and general manager of CNN International.
-In this role he is responsible for the global network's entire output, including schedule development, editorial production, personnel and programming at CNN's production centers in Atlanta, London, Hong Kong and Abu Dhabi.
-McCarthy is based at the network's headquarters in Atlanta and reports to Tony Maddox, executive vice president and managing director of CNN International.
+In this role he is responsible for the global network's entire output, including schedule development, editorial production, personnel and programming at CNN's production centers in Atlanta, London, Hong Kong, New York and Abu Dhabi.

 In addition, McCarthy oversees the day-to-day operations of The CNN Freedom Project, a multi-platform initiative that aims to expose the horrors of modern-day slavery and push for change.
-Launched in March 2011 under Maddox's leadership, the multi-award winning Freedom Project has generated more than 400 stories of human trafficking from five continents.
+Launched in March 2011, the multi-award winning Freedom Project has generated more than 900 stories of human trafficking from five continents.

 From 2002-08, McCarthy served as managing editor for CNNI, overseeing all of CNNI's day-to-day editorial production with specific oversight of the Atlanta-based programming and planning teams.
 He was involved in producing CNNI's coverage of the ongoing war in Iraq, the conflict between Israel and Lebanon in 2006, the South Asia Tsunami, the Beslan School siege and the death of Pope John Paul II, among others.